wtimme/git-bisect-example-swift/README.md

 # git-bisect-example-swift

-This app serves as an example that can be used to demonstrate `git-bisect`.
+This project, a Swift app for iOS, serves as an example that can be used to demonstrate `git-bisect`.

 ## Introduction